Tottenham v Arsenal: Emery explains why he benched Aubameyang & Ozil for Spurs clash | Goal.com

 Unai Emery has explained his reasoning for leaving out Pierre-Emerick Aubameyang and Mesut Ozil for Arsenal's game against Tottenham.

-Ozil starred as the Gunners thrashed Bournemouth 5-1 on Wednesday whilst Aubameyang has been in excellent goalscoring form this season.
+Ozil starred as the Gunners thrashed Southampton 5-1 on Wednesday whilst Aubameyang has been in excellent goalscoring form this season.

+Yet the manager benched both players for his team's trip to face Spurs in the North London derby, opting instead for Alexandre Lacazette up front and Aaron Ramsey in midfield.

+It is set to be Ramsey's final derby for the Gunners ahead of his move to Juventus in the summer when his contract expires.

 "After our quality can start or be on the bench because in 90 minutes you play small matches.